TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/00_setup_environments.md

 brew install iterm2 miniforge visual-studio-code zoom
 ```

-Caveat: brew install conflict with docker desktop and command line tools.
+**Caveat**: brew install conflict with docker desktop and command line tools.
 You need to install docker desktop first and then the command line tools.
 [Issue](https://github.com/Homebrew/brew/issues/16309)

 - When installing docker with brew, if you want to install [docker desktop](https://www.docker.com/products/docker-desktop/), you need to run the following command: